adventure-gpt/ovipets-credit-bot/README.md

 # Ovipets Bot - Complete Setup Guide
+# USE THE RELEASES TAB JUST DOWNLOAD FROM RELEASES THE REPO IS MISSING THE AI MODEL BUT RELEASES HAS IT AS WELL AS THE TRAINING DATA.
 This is a comprehensive automation bot for the Ovipets virtual pet game.
 It can automatically turn eggs, send friend requests, breed pets, and much more using AI-powered puzzle solving.

 ## 🎯 What This Bot Does